meduza-corp/interstellar/README.md

 Replies help a lot in troubleshooting, especially given the range of different devices and OS versions on the market.

 Plus, you want a good rating in the Google Play Store, right?

+## How it works
+Google Play [exports](https://support.google.com/googleplay/android-developer/answer/138230) all your app reviews once a day to the [Google Cloud Storage](https://cloud.google.com/storage/docs) bucket.

+_Interstellar_ downloads reviews via google-provided [gsutil](https://cloud.google.com/storage/docs/gsutil) tool and triggers [Slack incoming webhook](https://api.slack.com/incoming-webhooks) for all new or updated reviews.

+It is intended to be fired once a day via cron.

 ## Configuration